 - Develop and implement a distracted driving policy that prohibits the use of cell phones while driving.
 Use the resources available from WorkSafeBC, or download a Road Safety at Work sample distracted driving policy, customize it for your company, and ensure that all your employees that drive for work understand and sign it.

 - Download the safe driving kit for employers from the US-based National Safety Council.
 This includes guidance on developing a cell phone policy, along with tips, posters, communication strategies and a one-year plan and roll out calendar.

 - For more background information on driving distractions, look at the following websites: Virginia Tech Institute, Transport Canada, American Automobile Association, National Academy of Engineering, Canadian Council on Motor Transportation Administrators.

-- Consider using technological tools to keep your drivers focussed on their driving responsibilities.
+- Consider using technological tools to keep your drivers focused on their driving responsibilities.
 There are wide variety of apps and tools available; consider one that:

 - Disables some phone functionalities when a driving situation is detected, locking the driver’s cell phone screen and redirecting calls to voice mail.
 Click here